The numbers, alone, are attention grabbing

-For institutions that have implemented an EmPATH model for psychiatric emergency care:
+For institutions that have implemented EmPATH (Emergency Psychiatric Assessment, Treatment, and Healing) models for psychiatric emergency care:

 “There needs to be a recognition that these folks are coming, and we need to prepare for them just as we would need to prepare if a lot of heart attack patients were coming,” he said.
 “What we found is that most psychiatric emergencies can be stabilized, and end up being discharged within a day, if we start treatment immediately just like we would for somebody coming in with asthma or chest pains.”